ghtmtt/DataPlotly/help/source/basic_usage.rst

 column, go ahead and the hit the ``Update Plot`` button: the plot is then updated in the plot canvas.

-DataPlotly is a docket widget meaning that you can move it in the QGIS interface.
+DataPlotly is a docket widget meaning that you can move it within the QGIS interface.
 It is made up by 5 different widgets:

 |properties| **fundamental plot settings**